Video Tracking Tool

 I originally started with commonly used tools, but found myself being inefficient due to the need for clicking on each frame of the video.
 Although clicking seems to be a tiny investment, it accumulates and gets annoying, especially when the video frame rate is sufficient for scientific analysis.
 Automated tracking algorithms exist, they certainly can facilitate this sort of task.
 However, for many of my applications, they failed - I guess because I was rarely blessed with markers that provide enough contrast for these algorithms to work reliably, or because my accuracy requirements were too high.
 So shortly after I got into learning Python, I started programming a tool myself.

 The unique feature of my tool: it allows the user to simply follow a point on the video with the mouse cursor.
-Playback speed can be adjusted.
+Playback speed can be adjusted (by mouse wheel and keyboard shortcut).
+Playing backwards is possible (press "control" key while playing).
 The cursor position is recorded frame by frame.
 No clicking!

 This is what it looks like:

 As you see, the interface is minimalistic.
 I tried to reduce dependencies to a minimum, for example by using

 matplotlib instead of more involved image libraries (such as

 scikit-image; these are very useful, for example for contrast enhancement, and can be included easily when needed).